 A mental illness diagnosis usually starts with an evaluation from a healthcare professional.
 It usually involves a physical exam and long-term monitoring to rule out any other underlying physical conditions that may be causing the symptoms.

 Depression can be long-lasting or recurrent, substantially impairing people’s ability to function at work or school and to cope with daily life.
 At its most severe, depression can lead to suicide.
-Depression is a serious issue, but treatment and prevention programs are available.
+It is a serious issue, but treatment and prevention programs are available.

 Autism Spectrum Disorder